City guide

 Build your budget →Why choose New York?

-Unmatched career opportunities in finance, tech, media, and law, with the highest salaries in the US
+Deep career opportunities in finance, tech, media, and law, among the highest salaries in the US

-A global cultural capital: world-class museums, theatre, music, and dining
+A global cultural capital: major museums, theatre, music, and dining

 Extremely diverse and international, with large expat and immigrant communities